 STEP 6.
-Place Hood on Body and open the doors in Body slightly to create airflow/draft.
-This should produce a thin steady stream of smoke exiting around the rim of the hood.
-Cook for the length of time indicated in the Quick Glance Cooking Guide or per recipe.
+Place Hood on Body and open Vent Dampers in Hood and doors in Body slightly to create airflow/draft.
+This should produce a thin steady stream of smoke exiting the Vent Dampers.
+Cook for the length of time indicated in the Quick Glance Cooking Chart or per recipe.
 If cooking for more than 6 hours you may need to add water or charcoal.
 Water level and charcoal may be checked through the access doors in the body.
 Using an insulated mitt or pot holder, slide the door up until open.
 If water is needed, add with a watering can with a long spout or use a steel ladle.

 If charcoal or wood chunks are needed, use long tongs to gently place on top of the burning charcoal.
 DO NOT TOSS THEM IN as this will stir up ashes that will get on the meat.
 Additional charcoal should be started in a chimney starter and added after twenty to thirty minutes.